This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest x-ray: This is used to check the size of your heart and to look for fluid around your heart and lungs.

 - Transesophageal echocardiogram: This test is also called a TEE.
 It may be done if your heart cannot be seen well during a regular echo.
 A TEE will show blood clots or a heart infection.
 You will be given medicine to relax you during a TEE.
-Caregivers will put a tube in your mouth that is moved down into your esophagus.
+Healthcare providers will put a tube in your mouth that is moved down into your esophagus.
 The tube has a small ultrasound sensor on the end.
-Since your esophagus is right next to your heart, your caregiver can see your heart clearly.
+Since your esophagus is right next to your heart, your healthcare provider can see your heart clearly.

 - Valvotomy: This helps widen your mitral valve and allow blood to flow through easier.
 A catheter (long thin tube) with a balloon on the tip is inserted through a small skin incision in your arm or groin.
 The catheter is guided through a blood vessel, and into your left atrium near your mitral valve.
 When the balloon is inflated, it stretches the valve opening.

-- Valvuloplasty: Caregivers make an incision in your chest to repair and widen your mitral valve.
+- Valvuloplasty: Healthcare providers make an incision in your chest to repair and widen your mitral valve.
 The valve walls are separated or calcium buildup is removed.
 This helps improve blood flow through your heart.